 Given the broad assortment of cards available, it pays to take the time to filter through and decide which is the best Citi travel credit card for you.
 Here’s an overview of the features and benefits of the top five Citi travel card options.

 Best for: Overall travel rewards

 However, the true value of the card is in the accruals for daily spending.
-The Citi Premier Card offers triple points in not just one but a number of popular spending categories, from supermarkets and restaurants to gas stations, air travel and hotels.
+The Citi Premier card offers triple points in not just one but a number of popular spending categories, from supermarkets and restaurants to gas stations, air travel and hotels.
 This alone makes it a contender for one of the most valuable Citi travel cards, as it rewards not just travel costs but also general, everyday spending.

 Best for: High spending in one category

-If you’re looking to earn the maximum points in the areas in which you spend the most, the Citi Custom Cash Card could be just the ticket.
-Rather than simply providing a flat cash-back rate or offering quarterly bonus categories, this card actually pays you its maximum cash-back rate of 5% on your highest-spending category every month.
-For example, if you spend $500 on groceries in one month and $400 on travel, you’ll earn 5% cash back on that $500 grocery spend.
-If in the following month you spend $500 on travel and only $400 on groceries, you’ll instead earn 5% cash back on your $500 travel spend.
+If you’re looking to earn the maximum points in the areas in which you spend the most, the Citi Custom Cash card could be just the ticket.
+Rather than simply providing a flat cash-back rate or offering quarterly bonus categories, this card actually pays you its maximum cash-back rate of 5% on your highest-spending category, up to $500 in purchases each billing cycle.

 This type of cash-back structure ensures that you’ll earn the most cash back you can every single month without having to worry about where you are allocating your spending.
 The only caveat is that your cash back is limited to the first $500 you spend in your top category every month.
 However, for a card with no annual fee, this is still a generous cash-back rate.

-The Citi Custom Cash Card also comes with some other perks, including a 0% introductory APR for 15 months on both purchases and balance transfers — followed by rates of 18.24% – 28.24% APR — although there is a 5% balance transfer fee.
-You’ll also earn $200 cash back after spending just $750 in the first three months of card ownership.
+The Citi Custom Cash card also comes with some other perks, including a 0% introductory APR for 15 months on both purchases and balance transfers — followed by rates of 18.24% – 28.24% APR — although there is a 5% balance transfer fee.
+There’s also a 3% foreign transaction fee.

 Best for: ThankYou Rewards points

-If collecting your benefits in the form of ThankYou Rewards points is your style, you might be well suited for the Citi Rewards+ Card.
+If collecting your benefits in the form of ThankYou Rewards points is your style, you might be well suited for the Citi Rewards+ card.

 A 20,000-point sign-up bonus is available to new cardholders who spend $1,500 in the first three months of card ownership.
 Cardholders are also granted a 10% bonus on up to the first 100,000 ThankYou Rewards points they redeem per year.

 Best for: Regular travelers

 Fans of American Airlines who don’t spend their whole lives traveling may enjoy the perks of the Citi / AAdvantage Platinum Select World Elite Mastercard.
-Some of the card’s most valuable perks include priority boarding and a free checked bag not just for yourself but also for up to four travel companions on domestic itineraries.
+Some of the card’s most valuable perks include priority boarding and a free checked bag, not just for yourself but also for up to four travel companions on domestic itineraries.

 Best for: No annual fee

-Those looking for a simple, no-annual-fee credit card that still offers travel perks may gravitate toward the American Airlines AAdvantage MileUp Card.
+Those looking for a simple, no-annual-fee credit card that still offers travel perks may gravitate toward the American Airlines AAdvantage Mileup card.

 The card’s 10,000-mile sign-up bonus is modest, but it requires just $500 in spending in the first three months after account opening to earn it.
 Those meeting the minimum spend requirement will also earn a $50 statement credit.

 Editorial Note: This content is not provided by any entity covered in this article.
-Any opinions, analyses, reviews or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.
+Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.